gmp26/CMEP-glossary/md/a/abstract_algebra.md

-The modern view of algebra, which considers algebraic structures to be sets with operations defined on them.
-Structures like groups, rings and fields are important.
+Abstract algebra is a common name for the area of algebra that studies algebraic structures rather than number systems.
+Such structures include groups, rings, fields, modules and vector spaces.